Elon Musk clears out Twitter bosses in $44bn deal

 Mr Musk tweeted "the bird is freed" and later said "let the good times roll".

-A number of executives, including the boss Parag Agrawal, have reportedly been fired and escorted out of Twitter's San Francisco headquarters.
+The deal has prompted the departure of Twitter's finance chief Ned Segal as well as its chairman Bret Taylor.

-Twitter's financial chief Ned Segal confirmed his departure on the social media platform.
+The firm's chief executive Parag Agrawal has also reportedly left and was escorted out of Twitter's San Francisco headquarters.

+Mr Segal confirmed his departure on the social media platform.
 He tweeted that his time at the company was the "most fulfilling of my career" and reflected on the strain caused by the uncertainty of the last six months.

 The completion of the deal brings to an end months of legal wrangling between Twitter and Mr Musk.